How to Keep Your Car Battery From Dying in the Winter

 Some people believe that letting their cars idle for several minutes will do the trick, but this can actually backfire on you.
 Idling or taking short trips can potentially shorten your battery’s lifespan instead of prolonging it, as the battery doesn’t get enough time to recharge fully.

-Avoid Using Too Many Accessories at Once
+Tip #2: Avoid Using Too Many Accessories at Once

 Features like seat warmers, windshield wipers, radio, and fog lights all rely on your battery to work.
-When you have them on all at once, you can potentially keep your battery from charging to its full potential – or at all.
+When you have them all on at once, you can potentially keep your battery from charging to its full potential – or at all.

 If possible, try not to use all your accessories at once to prevent overloading your battery.
 If, for example, you need your wipers, headlights, and defrosters on, maybe you can turn the radio off for a while.

-Disconnect Your Battery or Use a Battery Blanket
+Tip #3: Disconnect Your Battery or Use a Battery Blanket

 Some people prefer to drive a beater car during winter to protect their main car from all the harsh elements the season brings.
 If you’re planning on doing this and storing your main car in a garage for several weeks, make sure to disconnect the battery and keep it in an area with more heat.